aaronkaplan/intelmq/docs/proposal.md

 * if Run mode: stream
   - if Process manager: PID
     - intelmqctl will check if there is a PID file
-    - if PID file exists, execute stop action on the bot and remove PID file
+    - if PID file exists, execute stop action on the bot and remove PID file.
+XXX print success of stopping the bot (yes, no).
+Print warning if it can not be stopped for some reason.
+XXX2: should we kill -9 ?
     - if PID file does not exist, do nothing
   - if Process manager: systemd
     - execute `systemctl stop <module@bot_id>`